 Mesquite trees (Prosopis ssp.) are members of the legume family.
-Attractive and drought tolerant, mesquites are a standard part of xeriscape plantings.
+Attractive and drought-tolerant, mesquites are a standard part of xeriscape plantings.
 Sometimes, though, these tolerant trees exhibit signs of mesquite sickness.
-Mesquite tree diseases run the gamut from bacterial slime flux to different types of soil-borne fungus.
+Mesquite tree diseases run the gamut from bacterial slime flux to different types of soil-borne fungi.
 Read on for information about diseases of mesquite trees and how to recognize them.

 Mesquite Tree Diseases

 Your best bet for keeping your mesquite tree healthy is to provide it with an appropriate planting location and excellent cultural care.
 A strong, healthy plant won’t develop mesquite tree illnesses as readily as a stressed tree.